filippo91/lfs_facebook_buildout/README.md

 $ bin/python bootstrap.py
 ```

-facebook settings:

 You have to modify lfs_project/settings.py, where to put right data for these variables:

       FACEBOOK_APP_ID = 'YOUR APP ID'